lemon-noodles/javascript/interview-questions.md

 - what comes to your mind if you're using map to render within js?
   - unique keys to elements that helps virtual dom to update the dom
 - what is virtual dom
+  - is a simple js object, that is a copy of the corresponding real DOM
+  - it's a node tree that has elements, attributes and properties
   - React keeps a copy of the DOM in memory, and updates it as necessary
 - what is state
   - we make a variable or data state when we expect it's change in value to trigger a re-render